software-mansion-labs/EIP712-cairo-article/article.md

     params: [accounts[0], JSON.stringify(msg)]
 })
 ```
-After you run this this JS code in the browser's console on the MetaMask website it will trigger a signing request.
+After you run this this JS code in the browser's console with MetaMask enabled it will trigger a signing request.
 An application would use a similar code to get user's accounts and signature. <br/><br/>
 <img alt="Screenshot 2022-10-12 at 10 41 54" src="./graphics/metamask.png"><br/><br/>
 As you can see everything is transparent so you don't have to sign something blindly - that's one of the pros of using EIP-712 standard.<br/><br/>
 <img alt="Screenshot 2022-10-12 at 10 41 54" src="./graphics/signature.png"><br/>